 Hugo swore under his breath, and then shouted, “I’m not leaving until next week,” just as the door closed behind her.

 End of Excerpt

-My Last Duchess is part of the Wildes of Lindow Castle series.
+My Last Duchess is a novella in the Wildes of Lindow Castle series.

 The full series reading order is as follows: